When Should We Introduce Safety Interventions During Pretraining?: Results

 \paragraph{Benign Finetuned Models} The clearest and most noticeable effects emerge in our evaluation setting after a benign finetune on mathematical data (Figure~\ref{fig:gsm_results}).
 Here, SafeBeam achieves the greatest robustness when interventions are included from the very start of pretraining.
 For standard top-\emph{k} decoding, introducing interventions after roughly 20\% of training yields the strongest post-finetuning safety.

 Taken together, our evaluations suggest two main takeaways.
 First, when using modified SafeBeam inference, introducing metadata-annotated unsafe data earliest in pretraining leads to the best steerability towards safer completions.
-Secondly, with top-k inference, introducing safety pretraining interventions during the middle of training (either 20\% or 60\%) leads to the most robust performance.
-This suggests that allowing the model to first absorb general-purpose safe web-scale data before applying any safety interventions may produce more durable alignment when subsequent benign finetuning is performed.
+Secondly, with top-k inference, introducing safety pretraining interventions during the middle of training (after 20\% or 60\%) leads to the most robust performance.
+This suggests that allowing the model to first absorb general-purpose safe data before applying any safety interventions may produce alignment that is more robust to subsequent benign finetuning.